GDSC-RMIT-University/Lucky-Charm/README.md

 P.S When Aster feels particularly lucky, they go by the name Lucky Charm ✨

-Image by Chaamudi Kodikara and Isaac Chuah Yi Jie.
+Image by the fabulously talented Isaac Chuah Yi Jie.
+Concept design by the ever creative Chaamudi Kodikara.

 ### Set up